 Although prices have continued to fall nationally, delaying your solar panel purchase will not necessarily save you more money.
 In the coming months and years, a number of states will see financial incentives reduced as solar installations increase, while a number of utilities have proposed updated rate structures that may make solar less cost-effective.
 If you’ve been thinking about installing solar but haven’t started shopping yet, now is the time to start comparing quotes for free from installers near you.

 Solar interest grows in every state

 Property owner interest in solar energy continues to be on the rise throughout the country.
-In the report, we find that every state in the country witnessed an increase in solar growth between the second half of 2017 and the first half of 2018, based upon EnergySage data.
+In the report, we find that every state in the country witnessed an increase in solar interest between the second half of 2017 and the first half of 2018, based on EnergySage data.

 Interestingly, the growth in interest in solar did not just occur in traditionally solar-rich states (such as in the southeast and southwest), but rather all across the country.
 Many of the states with the largest growth in solar interest recently revised or announced plans to update their solar policies.

 Curious how the cost of solar is changing in your state or looking for updated information on state-level incentives where you live?
 Check out EnergySage’s state-specific data pages to see how your state compares.

 If you’d like to see more analysis from EnergySage data, download the latest Solar Marketplace Intel Report™ on our data page.
 If you’re ready to take advantage of the favorable economics of solar in your state, join the EnergySage Marketplace to receive multiple quotes for free from pre-screened solar installers, allowing you to go solar with confidence.